-For 2020, no municipal waste use is reported at autoproducer electricity plants or autoproducter heat plants, as the plants reported the production under autoproducer CHP.
+Starting from 2020 municipal waste use in autoproducer electricity plants and autoproducter heat plants isreported under autoproducer CHP.

-For 2020 and 2019, the efficiency of heat production using biogas at main activity plants is far below the expected range.
+Starting from 2019, the efficiency of heat production using biogas at main activity plants is far below the expected range.
 The Slovak Administration is investigating these issues.
 Revisions are pending.